|Megaliths can be divided into two

 Standing stones are called standing stones, except when the French 'menhir' is appropriate.
 They may appear alone of together with other standing stones, in a row ('stone row' or 'alignement') or in a circle ('stone circle' or 'cromlech').

 A special place is reserved for the 'statues-menhirs'.
 These - in general - small, carved, standing stones can be found on many places in Europe, but they are widespread in the southern part of France (in the departments of Aveyron and Tarn).
 Dating from the late Neolithic period they can be divided into two groups: the 'male' figured stones and the 'female' ones.
 More information can be found in the leaflet "Au pays des statues-menhirs" and - of course - in the books of Maillé and Philippon.
 Less widespread but certainly not less beautiful are the 'statue-stele' from the Lunigiana, a region in the far north-west of Tuscany.
 More information about these 'statue-stele' can be found in the leaflet of the 'Museo delle statue stele Lunigianesi' at Pontremoli.
 Furthermore there are the 'statue-menhir' of Sardinia. mainly found around Laconi in the middle of the island.
 In Laconi one can find the 'Museo della Statuaria Preistorica in Sardegna' where almost fifty 'statue-menhir' have been collected.
-Furthermore you will find on this site stones from the Rhône Valley (Sion) in Switzerland, from the Aosta Valley in Italy and from Sachsen-Anhalt in Germany.
+Furthermore you will find on this site stones from the Rhône Valley (Sion) in Switzerland, from the Aosta Valley in Italy, from Sachsen-Anhalt in Germany, from South East France (in the 'Musée d'Archéologie Nationale' at Saint-Germain-en-Laye near Paris), from the Valle Camonica in Italy (in the 'Museo Nationale della Preistoria della Valle Camonica' in Capo di Ponte) and from the region Trentino-Alto Adige, also in Italy (in the 'Museo Alto Garda' in Riva del Garda).

 Not megalithic in the narrow sense of 'built of great stones', but in the same tradition are burial places dug in sand or chalk, or carved into more solid rock.